klahrich/chiefhustler/content/diary/69-revisiting-blog-purpose.md

 This is why I want to start thinking about reducing the number of stocks I own so that I am forced to keep the very best.

 Diversification implies making compromises, hence diworsification.
-I prefer a no-compromise mindset.
+I'd rather aim for a no-compromise mindset.